 After you check your downspouts and gutters, ensure all water is flowing away from your house (and on a downward slope) once it reaches the ground.

-Keep in mind that if you identify clogs that are extra stubborn or out of reach, you may need to hire professional help to clear them.
+Keep in mind that if you identify clogs that are extra stubborn or out of reach, you may need to hire a professional help to clear them.

 Step four: Clear roof debris